 So, how did they do it?
 It all starts with a fantastic business idea.
-To help you get started, we’ve come up with an all-encompassing guide outlining how to get on the road to self employment.
+To help you get started, we’ve come up with a guide outlining how to get on the road to self-employment.

 How do I come up with a business idea?

 Oftentimes, one of the hardest parts of starting a business is figuring out where to begin.
 Some entrepreneurs are lucky enough to stumble upon a brilliant idea unintentionally.
 Unfortunately, it’s not that easy for most people.
 The majority of self-employed workers need to think long and hard about what they way to do and how to turn into a viable business.

 If you’re starting from scratch and haven’t got any ideas for a new business, one way to set the cogs in motion is to ask yourself ‘what’s the next big thing?’
 The most successful start-ups are typically businesses that are ahead of the curve.
 So, you should sit down and think about the industries that interest you.
 Then, do a bit of research and brainstorm up-and-coming trends that you could capitalise on within that industry.